What Is Kourtney Kardashian’s Relationship With Her Kids’ Dad, Scott Disick?

-Kourtney Kardashian and Scott Disick’s relationship has appeared strained at times since their 2015 split, but according to the latest episode of Keeping Up with the Kardashians, they are now in a good place.
+Kourtney Kardashian and Scott Disick’s relationship has appeared strained at times since their 2015 split, but according to the latest episode of Keeping Up With the Kardashians, they are now in a good place.

 While rumors of a reconciliation are untrue, Kardashian and Disick are doing great as co-parents.

-“I really do enjoy hanging out with Scott and the kids because we know what we’re doing,” Kourtney Kardashian said in a confessional, as revealed by the Mirror on March 15.
+“I really do enjoy hanging out with Scott and the kids because we know what we’re doing,” Kourtney Kardashian said in a confessional, as revealed by The Mirror on March 15.

-Kourtney Kardashian and Scott Disick are often seen together in Los Angeles with their three kids — Mason, 7; Penelope, 4; and Reign, 2 — and because of their frequent outings, many have believed they are on the verge of a reunion.
+Kourtney Kardashian and Scott Disick are often seen together in Los Angeles with their three kids, Mason, 7, Penelope, 4, and Reign, 2, and because of their frequent outings, many have believed they are on the verge of a reunion.
 However, as Kourtney Kardashian pointed out on the show, she isn’t quite sure how to act when she and Disick are out socially.

 “For so many years I’ve been used to playing a certain role and having to be responsible and watching out for his behavior,” she added.

-Kourtney Kardashian and Scott Disick’s relationship came to an end nearly two years ago after the reality dad was caught canoodling with his ex-girlfriend, stylist Chloe Bartoli, in the South of France.
-As fans of Keeping Up with the Kardashians may recall, Kourtney Kardashian’s mother, Kris Jenner, was seen reacting to photos of Disick and Bartoli after they were shared online.
+Kourtney Kardashian and Scott Disick’s relationship came to an end nearly 2 years ago after the reality dad was caught canoodling with his ex-girlfriend, stylist Chloe Bartoli, in the South of France.
+As fans of Keeping Up With the Kardashians may recall, Kourtney Kardashian’s mother, Kris Jenner, was seen reacting to photos of Disick and Bartoli after they were shared online.

 After speaking to the cameras in her confessional, Kourtney Kardashian sat down with Scott Disick and chatted with her former partner about their public persona.